ptsondev/bak3053058/wp-content/plugins/popup-builder/readme.txt

 == Changelog ==

+= Version 3.1.4 =
+* Added Popup Builder block for Gutenberg.
+* Bug fixed related to popup limitation for IE browser.
+* Improvements related to the Iframes inside the HTML popup.
+* Added filter inside subscriber's table.
+* URL detection.

+= Version 3.1.3 =
+* Bug fixed related to banner closing.
+* Popup Builder archive page removed.
+* Bug fixed related to blank page of the popups data table.
+* Added popup showing limitation to remember by session.
+* If the user requests Popup's post type page it will be redreceted to homepage.
+* Added new option to not close the initial popup when the second popup is opened with "popup inside another popup" option.
+* Code improvements and minor bug fixes.

+= Version 3.1.2 =
+* Bug fixed related to popup view limitation (getting JS error if Popup Limitation is set up).
+* Improvements on popup preview functionality.
+* Added missing localization texts.
+* Improvements on subscribers section.
+* Minor fixes and improvements.

 = Version 3.1.1 =
 * Now the popup limitation cookie is saving only after the popup appears.
 * Popup Builder migration tweak.